Chern character for torsion-free ample groupoids: Applications and further discussion

-Suppose $G$ satisfies the assumptions of Theorem~\ref{thm:hk-iso}, and let $A$ be a $G$-C$^*$-algebra.
-Recall $G^{(0)}=X$.
-In~\cite{py:part-one}, we have proved that the $K$-groups of $A$ are $\dZ G$-modules (equivalently, they are $G$-equivariant sheaves over $X$), and that they appear in a convergent spectral sequence as follows:
+Suppose $G$ satisfies the assumptions of Theorem~\ref{thm:main-thm}, and let $B$ be a $G$-C$^*$-algebra.
+In~\cite{py:part-one}, we have proved that the $\rK$-groups of $B$ are $\dZ G$-modules, and that they appear in a convergent spectral sequence as follows: